jaimetur/PhotoMigrator/README.md

 Example of use:
 ```
-./CloudPhotoMigrator.run ---rename-folders-content-based ./My_Albums_Folder
+./CloudPhotoMigrator.run ---rename-folders-content-based ./MyTakeout
 ```
-With this example, the script will rename all subfolders within ./My_Albums_Folder (only first subfolder level) according to the format described above.
-If the subfolder does not contain any file, the folder will not be renamed.
+In this example, the script will Process your Takeout or Library of photos in folder './MyTakeout' (need to be unzipped), and will rename all the subfolders found on to homogenize all the folder's name with the following template:
+  - '**yyyy - Cleaned Subfolder Name**' or '**yyyy-yyyy - Cleaned Subfolder Name**'
+  - where yyyy is the year of the assets found in that folder or yyyy-yyyy is the range of years for the assets found (if more than one year is found)
+  - and Cleaned Subfolder Name just make the folder name cleaner.

+This step is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.

 > [!TIP]